envisioning/vocab/vocab/subsymbolic-ai.md

 ---
 category: CORE, ARCH
+generality:
+- 0.93
+- 0.92
+- 0.91
+- 0.9
+- 0.89
+- 0.88
+- 0.87
 slug: subsymbolic-ai
 summary: AI approaches that do not use explicit symbolic representation of knowledge but instead rely on distributed, often neural network-based methods to process and learn from data.
 title: Subsymbolic AI
 ---